First Time Buyer

 How much deposit you need will depend on the type of mortgage that you apply for.
-For a standard residential mortgage, you are likely to need a minimum of 10% deposit.
-With some home ownership schemes, however, it may be possible to secure a mortgage with less than a 10% deposit available.
+For a standard residential mortgage, you are likely to need a minimum of 5-10% deposit.
+With some home ownership schemes it may also be possible to secure a mortgage with less than a 10% deposit available.

 What help is available for First Time Buyers?

 There are a range of schemes, designed to help First Time Buyers to buy their first home.
-Particularly throughout 2020, the government noticed a distinct reduction in high Loan to Value lending, which was disproportionately affecting First Time Buyers.
+During the early 2020s, the government noticed a distinct reduction in high Loan to Value lending, which was disproportionately affecting First Time Buyers.

-The Mortgage Guarantee Scheme was introduced in response to this and aims to encourage lenders to offer 95% mortgages again.
+The Mortgage Guarantee Scheme was introduced in response to this with the aim to encourage lenders to offer 95% mortgages again.
 It’s available to all creditworthy applicants looking to buy their first home and includes a five-year Fixed-rate.

 Other schemes available

-The Help to Buy Scheme – offers 20% (40% in the Greater London area) deposit top-up loans available on new build properties, when you can provide the first 5%.
-The increased deposit reduces the Loan to Value ratio of your borrowing, giving you access to more competitive interest rates.
+The Help to Buy Scheme (now currently closed) – offered 20% (40% in the Greater London area) deposit top-up loans available on new build properties, if you could provide the first 5%.
+The increased deposit reduced the Loan to Value ratio of your borrowing, giving you access to more competitive interest rates.

 The Shared ownership Scheme – Purchase 25-75% share of a property, rent is required on the remaining share.

 What fees are involved with buying a home?